This site contains affiliate links to products. We may receive a commission for purchases made through these links.

 Overall, some of my favorites were her fudge, divinity, and pralines.
 I’ve made them since then, but I try not to do it too often because it’s too tempting.

 However, if I’m going to someone’s house, I like to bring homemade candy as a host or hostess gift.
 It’s also excellent for the holidays.
-Other things I sometimes bring are this peanut butter fudge, my white chocolate fudge, these flourless peanut butter cookies and these delicious coconut macaroons.
+Other things I sometimes bring are this delicious peanut butter fudge that is a personal favorite, this creamy orange fudge, and my yummy white chocolate fudge.
+Other popular treats are these flourless peanut butter cookies and these amazingly melt-in-your-mouth coconut macaroons.

 Most Interesting Fudge